 Six wind power projects and one solar power project in Europe as well as a wind power project in North America are under construction or have completed all preliminary stages and obtained pre-construction approvals.
-The wind and solar power projects are almost all subject to power purchase agreements, long-term feed-in premium contracts which benefit from a fixed price, or power purchase agreements with commercial and industrial corporations.
+The wind and solar power projects are almost all subject to power purchase agreements, either long-term feed-in premium contracts which benefit from a fixed price or power purchase agreements with commercial and industrial corporations.
+Some contracts benefit from price indexation clauses in effect until facilities are commissioned to provide protection against inflation.
 These projects will contribute to the Corporation's results when commissioned in 2023 and 2024 as indicated in the Growth path.

-Overall, the EBITDA contribution of projects under construction or ready-to-build is estimated at \$72 million, based on total expected production and adjusted using the Canadian dollar exchange rate at the end of the quarter.
-The completion of these projects is expected to require total planned investments(1) of about \$827 million and planned financing(1) of up to \$577 million.
-As at June 30, 2023, the funds invested(1) in these projects totalled \$183 million.
+Overall, the combined EBITDA1 contribution of projects under construction or ready to build is estimated at \$80 million, based on total expected production and adjusted using the Canadian dollar exchange rate at the end of the quarter.
+Implementing these projects will require total planned investments2 for the Corporation of about \$830 million and planned financing2 of \$607 million, including Boralex's share of the Apuiat project.
+As at September 30, 2023, the funds already invested2 in these projects totalled \$272 million.

-(2) As at June 30, 2023, and August 11, 2023.
+(2) As at September 30, 2023, and November 8, 2023.

-(3) The Corporation holds 50% of the shares of the 200 MW wind power project but does not have control over it.
+$^{^{(3)}}$ The Corporation holds 50% of the shares of the 200 MW wind power project but does not have control over it.